-Syrian rebels announce new Aleppo offensive
+Syrian rebels unleash new Aleppo offensive

 Jabhet Fateh al-Sham -- formerly al-Nusra Front -- confirmed the offensive had begun on their Telegram channel.
 On Twitter, the al-Sham Legion rebel group announced that shelling on government areas was underway.

-The rebel attack comes after Syrian government and allied Russian forces declared a unilateral ceasefire last week, bringing several days of calm after weeks of intense aerial bombardment.
+The rebel attack comes after Syrian government and allied Russian forces declared a unilateral ceasefire last week, which brought several days of relative calm after weeks of intense aerial bombardment.

+But the ceasefire effectively ended Sunday when warplanes resumed bombing the city, according to residents.

 The United Nations blames both sides in the conflict for failing to take advantage of the lull in fighting to allow the evacuation of some of the hundreds of thousands of civilians believed to be trapped in eastern Aleppo.

-Note: CORRECTION: An earlier version of this story incorrectly suggested that the deaths of six children at a school were related to a new offensive launched by rebels Friday.
-The violence on the school occurred Thursday.